JoBCB/HackingP3_2019/README.md

 	* [Inspecting Bodies](##Inspecting-Bodies)

-		* From Organ to Organ-ization
+		* From Organ to Organ-ization.

-		* On the Natural, the Artificial, the Synthetic, the Hybrid, and beyond
+		* The Natural, the Artificial, the Hybrid, and beyond.

 	* [Embodying Other Anatomies](##Embodying-Other-Anatomies)

-		* Reimagining bodies (on the floor & fiction)
+		* Reimagining bodies (on the floor & fiction).

 		* Making of a ‘collective body’

 	* [Gesture & Program](##Gesture-and-Program)

-		* < Body/ies > Languages
+		* < Body/ies > Languages.

 * [Hacking Revisited](#Hacking%20Revisited)